 If you are wondering “what do people do with stolen iPhones”, then you are on the right page.
 Here, we will tell you what things thieves do after stealing your device along with some scams you could encounter.

 The majority of us listen to music while we were taking a walk alone with earphones.
 If the iPhone was put into an easy-snatched pocket.
 The thief would grab your earphone wire to get the iPhone out of your pocket and grab it running away.
 So, if you don’t put your iPhone in a safe place while you are walking alone, it makes you a target and it commonly happens at places like bus stops.
-Sometimes, you take your phone out from the package and a thief somehow snatches it from your hand and run.

 There are a lot of things that a thief could do with the stolen iPhone.
 You might get surprised to know that things that people do with stolen iPhones can make you face more serious problems.
 So, let’s give a closure look at all possible things that thieves do after stealing your iPhone.